-Even in one of the videos made to hype up the game, it cuts to him saying his name for no discernable reason and moves on without any reference to it again.
+What the crap does the Cake From Hell have to do with anything?
+Even in one of the videos made to hype up the game, it cuts to him saying his name for no discernible reason and the video then moves on without any reference to it again.

 Dummyman, a recurring enemy that appears in certain spots of the game.
 He appears to be one in universe as well, as movie posters advertising Dummyman movies are all over the place, and he even has a photo shop!

-Killerman to a lesser extent.
+Killerman.
 The manual states that he has a movie series as well.

 OHNOMAN, the most popular of the three final bosses.
 Mostly due to his name.

 Good Bad Bugs: Opening your map causes the enemies to freeze for a few seconds when you close it.
 Vital for avoiding tougher battles (like when you're a Woodpuppet).

 Harsher in Hindsight: In this game, one of the ways to die is shock death, where your heart pulse rises, and if it rises too high, you die.
 The creator of the game, Shinya Nishigaki, died relatively young of a sudden heart attack just a few years later.

 The villain of the Homerun of Death, Banballow, is horrifying... right up until you hear his bizarre voice and deranged ranting.